Estádio Olímpico Nilton Santos

 Estádio Olímpico Nilton Santos is a stadium located in the neighbourhood of Engenho de Dentro in Rio de Janeiro, Brazil.
 Nilton Santos is the home stadium of Botafogo de Futebol e Regatas, where games from the Copa Libertadores, Brasileirão, Copa do Brasil and other championships take place.
-It is used mostly for football matches and it hosted the athletics competitions at the 2016 Summer Olympics and the 2016 Summer Paralympics.The stadium was built from 2003 through to 2007, opening in time for the 2007 Pan American Games.
+It is used mostly for football matches and it hosted the athletics competitions at the 2016 Summer Olympics and the 2016 Summer Paralympics.
+The stadium was built from 2003 through to 2007, opening in time for the 2007 Pan American Games.
 The stadium was one of the five venues for the 2021 Copa América.

 The stadium is known by Nilton Santos.
 The nickname Engenhão (/pt/) refers to the location of the stadium in Engenho de Dentro neighbourhood.
 The previous name of the stadium was João Havelange Stadium, since 2015 the name is Estádio Nilton Santos (English: Nilton Santos Stadium).
 The name honors Nílton Santos, who spent his whole career with Botafogo and is regarded as one of the greatest defenders in the history of the game and a member of the World Team of the 20th Century.
 In February 2017, the city of Rio de Janeiro officially renamed the stadium Estádio Olímpico Nilton Santos.
 The stadium's capacity was increased to 60,000 for the Games.
 Nilton Santos is one of the 10 biggest stadiuns of Brazilian Série A. According to an exclusive survey conducted by BolaVip Brasil, Nilton Santos Stadium, leads the Série A ranking with 185 bars and restaurants within a 2km radius.
 It is the best-served stadium in the country in this regard and one of the best places for the pre-game with the fans.

 History

 Construction and opening

-Inside view of Estádio Nilton Santos, in 2023.

 The stadium cost (US$192 million) to build, which was six times the stadium's original construction budget of R$60,000,000 The Mayor's office estimated in 2003 that the total construction cost would be of R$60 million (US$30 million); the actual cost was thus 533% higher than early estimates.

 Monument in honor of Garrincha, idol of Botafogo and the Brazilian National Team, at the entrance to the Nilton Santos stadium.

 The stadium opened on 30 June 2007.
 The first match held was a Campeonato Brasileiro Série A game between Botafogo and Fluminense.
 40,000 tickets were available for the match and were exchanged for donations of powdered milk.
 In all, 43,810 people were at the stadium to watch the inaugurating match, where Botafogo beat Fluminense 2–1.
 The first goal of the match was scored by Fluminense's Alex Dias.
 As Dias scored the first goal in the stadium's history, he was awarded the Valdir Pereira Trophy (Taça Valdir Pereira), which was named after retired footballer Didi.
 Because Botafogo won the stadium's inaugural match, the club was awarded the João Havelange Trophy (Taça João Havelange).